Eliminator (album): Recording

 Gibbons was inspired by British electronic acts such as Depeche Mode and Orchestral Manoeuvres in the Dark to explore electronic music technology.
 He often spoke with Hudson about new ideas in music.
 A former radio DJ, Hudson presented Gibbons with personal research showing that many hit songs were clustered near a tempo of 124 beats per minute—faster than ZZ Top's normal practice.
 Gibbons followed suit with most of Eliminator, setting the new pace with drum machines.
 "Legs" and "Sharp Dressed Man" are both 125 bpm while "Gimme All Your Lovin'" runs at 120.
 Gibbons said in 2012 that he first used a drum machine on Eliminator—the first album on which ZZ Top "paid serious attention" to timing and tempo, which was "timed and tuned very tight".

 The first songwriting sessions for Eliminator were mainly Gibbons and Hudson working together in Beard's home studio while Beard was out playing golf.
 Beard and Hill sometimes participated, and Ham checked in occasionally.
 Hudson programmed a drum machine for the rhythm, and played keyboard bass.
 Gibbons and Hudson collaborated on lyrics and music, putting together a demo of "Got Me Under Pressure" featuring Gibbons's electric guitar work on top of the electronic sounds.
 Gibbons felt that the synthesizers "created a nice platform that allowed the guitar to stand on its own", and that as the synthesizers could play an octave lower than a bass guitar, they created "a nice full bed of sound" that contrasted with his guitar.
 Ham was initially unaware that Gibbons was building a new sound without Beard or Hill.
 While the band was off touring, Hudson wrote "Thug" by himself.

+Carrying the demo tapes created by Gibbons and Hudson, ZZ Top traveled without Hudson to Memphis, Tennessee, to stay at the Peabody Hotel while they recorded basic tracks at Ardent Studios, with Manning once again at the controls of the custom-built SpectraSonics mixing console.
+Manning later revealed that Beard was experiencing substance abuse issues and was having difficulty playing in the studio at the time, so he was dismissed from the sessions and a drum machine was used in his place.
+Manning wound up doing virtually all the drums on the final album; he programmed his Oberheim DMX drum machine, then augmented the snare drum and hi-hat sounds by triggering more samples on an AMS DMX delay unit.
+He also overdubbed acoustic tom-tom drum fills and live cymbals, alongside Simmons electronic drums underneath tom-tom fills.